matiasbayas/website/content/authors/admin/_index.md

 I am a Postdoctoral Researcher at the University of Zürich.

+My fields of research are macroeconomics and public finance.
+In particular, I am interested in fiscal policy, the aggregate implications of heterogeneity, and rational inattention.

 I received my  Ph.D. in Economics from [Northwestern University](https://economics.northwestern.edu/) in 2024.

 {style="text-align: justify;"}